mbaumer/us_hep_funding/docs/_states/NJ.md

 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $24,510,602.00 in NSF MPS grants.
+In the past 6 years, this district has received: $40,383,010.00 in NSF MPS grants.
                                                     Amount ($)
 Institution                                   Year
+INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGIN 2016        7500 PII Redacted                                  2017      100000
+ROWAN UNIVERSITY                              2016      994365
 RUTGERS, THE STATE UNIVERSITY OF NEW JERSEY   2012    11759202
                                               2013     8254567
                                               2014     4464942
+                                              2015     4425411
+                                              2016     2515817
+                                              2017     3679413
+RUTGERS, THE STATE UNIVERSITY OF NEW JERSEY00 2016     3514312
-Rutgers Univ New Brunswick                  2015       31891
+Rutgers Univ New Brunswick                    2015      667481
 ```
 ---
 <a name="NJ-07"></a>
 [Back to top](#top)
 ## NJ-07 -- Rep. Leonard Lance (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-07)
 ### Committees
-Leonard Lance is the #12 Republican on the House Committee on Energy and Commerce
+Leonard Lance is the #11 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+This district received no NSF MPS grants from 2012-2017
 ```
 ---
 <a name="NJ-08"></a>